-UNIT 1 UNIT 2 Develop an understanding of audiences and the core concepts underpinning the construction of representations and meaning in different media forms.
+UNIT 1 UNIT 2 Develop an understanding of audiences and their role in the construction of media representations and meaning in different media forms.
 Explore media codes and conventions and the construction of meaning in media products.
 Analyse representations, narrative and media codes and conventions.
 Further develop an understanding of the concept of narrative in media products and forms in different contexts.
 Analyse the influence of developments in media technologies on individuals and society.
 Undertake production activities to design and create narratives.
-UNIT 3 UNIT 4 Analyse the use of media codes and conventions to structure meaning.
-Design the production of a media product for a specified audience.
+UNIT 3 UNIT 4 Analyse the use of media codes and conventions to structure meaning in narrative media products Design the production of a media product for a specified audience.
 Develop written and visual documentation to support the production and post-production of a media product in Unit 4.
-Produce the media production design plan into a refined Media product.
-Focus on the production and post-production stages of the media.
-Explore the relationship between the media and audiences.
+Produce the media production design plan into a refined Media product. focus on the production and post-production stages of the media Explore the relationship between the media and audiences as the media industry evolves.
 Explore the capacity of the media to be used by governments, institutions and audiences.